SHAREHOLDER ALERT: Levi & Korsinsky, LLP Reminds Shareholders of Cloopen Group Holding Limited of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 8, 2022 - RAAS

 Cloopen Group Holding Limited NEWS - RAAS NEWS

-CASE DETAILS: According to the lawsuit, throughout the Class Period defendants made false and/or misleading statements and/or failed to disclose that: an increasing number of its customers were refusing to pay, forcing the Company to record massive increases in its accounts receivables and allowance for doubtful accounts.
-The Registration Statement also failed to disclose that Cloopen was weighted down by massive liabilities related to the fair value of certain recently-granted warrants.
+CASE DETAILS: According to the lawsuit, throughout the Class Period defendants made false and/or misleading statements and/or failed to disclose that: an increasing number of Cloopen customers were refusing to pay, forcing the Company to record massive increases in its accounts receivables and allowance for doubtful accounts.
+The documents issued in connection with the Company's initial public offering also failed to disclose that Cloopen was weighted down by massive liabilities related to the fair value of certain recently-granted warrants.

 WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in Cloopen, you have until February 8, 2022 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.